PAKIWASI/workstealpool/README.md

-Two real fixes exist if you're adapting this for production, neither implemented here on purpose: **boxing** each element as `atomic.Pointer[T]` (real atomic access, costs one allocation per push), or **epoch/hazard-pointer reclamation** (what `crossbeam-deque` and `ForkJoinPool` do — no boxing, more machinery).
+Two real fixes exist if you're adapting this for production, neither implemented here on purpose: **boxing** each element as `atomic.Pointer[T]` (real atomic access, costs one allocation per push), or **epoch/hazard-pointer reclamation** (will attempt this)

 `TestCountPrimesParallel_MatchesSequential` and
-`TestCountPrimesParallel_Repeated` are the tests most likely to trigger it, by design — they drive real concurrent push/steal traffic through a struct-typed `T`.
+`TestCountPrimesParallel_Repeated` are the tests most likely to trigger it, by design.
+They drive real concurrent push/steal traffic through a struct-typed `T`.